Samuel Jackson Shreds Trump’s ‘Arm The Teachers Plan’ With Gunfight Shout-Out: Twitter Slams Back

 — Samuel L. Jackson (@SamuelLJackson) February 23, 2018

-Jackson’s tweet called out those who have been in a gunfight and it was answered, but many of them didn’t have the same outlook as the actor.
+Jackson’s tweet called out those who have been in a gunfight, and it was answered, but many of them did not have the same outlook as the actor.
 According to Breitbart News, Jackson has defended the Second Amendment in the past.
 He once said in a 2012 interview, “I don’t mind people having guns, I grew up with guns in Tennessee.
 I’m not going to be the one without the gun when the people who have guns show up.”

 I've been in many gun fights.
 If there was a gunman at my kids school I would pray that someone like me was standing between that gunman and my kids.